kun10/test/readme.txt

-git is a version control system. yes,i know.
+git is a version control system. yes,i know eneneenen.